philip928lin/PyCHAMP/docs/source/example_SD6.rst

 	        }
 	    }

-6. Construct a setting dictionary for fields: Refer to :ref:`py_champ_entities_field` for detailed description of field settings dictionary.
+6. Construct a setting dictionary for fields: Refer to :ref:`py_champ_components_field` for detailed description of field settings dictionary.
 A field dictionary consists of the following keys.

 	- 'field_area': The total area of the field [ha].
 	- 'water_yield_curves': Water yield response curves for different crops.